pzivich/zEpid/docs/Causal.rst

 .. image:: images/zepid_iptbalance.png

 As you can see in the graph, most of the variables appear to be balanced in the weighted data set.
-However, diagnosis viral load (dvl) and gender (male) seem to be imbalanced somewhat (above a absolute standardized difference of 0.1).
-We might consider other functional forms to achieve better balance.
+However, diagnosis CD4 count is still unbalanced to be imbalanced somewhat (above a absolute standardized difference of 0.1).
+We might consider other model specifications to achieve better balance.
 Other ways to achieve better balance are permutation weights (to be implemented in the future).

 For a publication-quality graph, I recommend using ``standard_mean_differences`` to calculate the standard mean differences then using that output to create a new graphic.
 The above plot functionality is meant to generate a quick